 By recognizing, addressing, and discussing each other’s visions for the future, your relationship can grow on a basis of trust and respect, without a sudden curveball thrown in the mix.
 Premarital counseling is there to give you the map, whether you always want to keep it handy, or only pull it out when you’re feeling a bit lost.
 This proactive type of counseling is wholly based upon what you desire as a couple, and as individuals.
 More specifically, together you are a couple in life, but you still remain individuals as well, with your own mental health fluctuations and needs.

-Premarital counseling can take any form you two feel is appropriate for your situation.
+Premarital counseling and other types of couples counseling can take any form you two feel is appropriate for your situation.
 Maybe you need some help realigning your parenting styles before making the marriage commitment, whether that’s due to bringing in children from previous marriages, adoption, creating a stepfamily, etc. Maybe there is a discrepancy in how gender is perceived by each individual within the wider unit structure.
-Whatever the focus or reasoning for seeking premarital counseling, the core of our approach is holistic, problem-solving based, and proactive.
+Whatever the focus or reasoning for seeking premarital counseling, the core of our approach is holistic, problem-solving-based, and proactive.